NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Steal the Sky.md

 **Prerequisites** Jalmeri Heavenseeker Dedication
 * * *
 You can take away the air that keeps a flying foe aloft.
-You gain the [[3-Rules/Character Building/Spells/S/Steal the Sky|Steal the Sky]] ki spell.
+You gain the [[Spells/Steal the Sky|Steal the Sky]] ki spell.
 Increase the number of Focus Points in your focus pool by 1.

-*Source: Pathfinder Lost Omens: Impossible Lands* *OGL*
+*Source: Pathfinder Lost Omens Impossible Lands*
+*OGL*